open-telemetry/opentelemetry.io/content/en/docs/concepts/sampling/index.md

 issues, among many other benefits.

-However, if the majority of all your requests are successful 200s and finish without latency or errors, do you really need all that data?
+However, if the majority of all your requests are successful 200s and finish without unacceptable latency or errors, do you really need all that data?
 Here’s the thing—you don’t always need a ton of data to find the right insights. _You just need the right sampling of data._